Degradation & Insolation Corrected CUF

 Corrected CUF Calculator – What It Does

-When we look at a solar plant's Capacity Utilization Factor (CUF), the number is often goes up or down by two things that are not really under our control: PV module age and sunlight variability.
-The calculator removes both effects and shows the plant’s actual performance.
+When we look at a solar plant's Capacity Utilization Factor (CUF), the number often goes up or down due to factors that are not under operational control: PV module aging and irradiance variability.

 As modules get older, their output naturally drops.
 This natural decline makes older plants look under-performing even when they run fine.
 The calculator brings the CUF back to the level the plant would show if the modules were still new.